In this article:

 The charity has warned that it’s encountered imposter firms which are most prevalent online – so ensure you click through from the link provided, above.

-Travel and overnight stays in self-catering accommodation (single households only) within England is allowed from April 12 (Read more on the Government roadmap for ending lockdown).
+Travel and overnight stays in self-catering accommodation (single households only) within England could be allowed from April 12 (if Government sticks to its current roadmap for ending lockdown).
 This if for people living in England.
-The rules and dates vary for those in Wales, Scotland and Northern Ireland
+The rules and dates for Wales, Scotland and Northern Ireland are likely to vary slightly.

-English hotels, B&Bs and hostels could be permitted to open from May 17, along with overseas travel to some destinations, although government has said this is subject to review.
+English hotels, B&Bs and hostels could then open from May 17, along with overseas travel, although government has said this is subject to review.

 If you do need to travel overseas before restrictions ease (and are legally permitted to do so – due to work or education, for example), even if you are returning to a place you’ve visited before, you should look at the rules in place – such as quarantine and testing - at your destination and the Foreign, Commonwealth and Development Office (FCDO) travel advice.